Mayhem (Imelda May album): Release and promotion

 On the album's release night, May appeared on The Late Late Show performing the title track and being interviewed by host Ryan Tubridy and the following day performed at Electric Picnic.
 The following week, the album entered the charts at No.1 and Love Tattoo remained at No. 4, also going triple platinum.
 Less than a month later, May began a short tour of the United Kingdom which included five shows and while in London, was featured on Weekend Wogan on BBC Radio 2.
 Her final performance of the tour was an appearance on Later... with Jools Holland where she first gained prominence in the United Kingdom.
 Recorded on 12 October and broadcast on 15 October, May performed "Mayhem", "Psycho" and "Tainted Love."
 The same week, May also appeared as a guest on satirical pop music quiz Never Mind the Buzzcocks.
 Despite the extensive promotion, the album initially failed to chart in the United Kingdom.

 The album's third single, "Kentish Town Waltz", was released on 15 November and the following month, May returned to Ireland.
 She appeared on The Saturday Night Show on 11 December and performed "Kentish Town Waltz" and "Santa Claus Is Back in Town", Following her appearance, May performed a four-night sold-out stay at Dublin's Olympia Theatre from 15 to 18 December.
 The album's fourth, and possibly final, single "Inside Out" was released on 16 January 2011 and Mayhem entered the United Kingdom albums chart on the same day.
 Two weeks later, Mayhem peaked at No. 7 in the United Kingdom charts, and is May's best-selling album to date.

 An expanded version of the album entitled More Mayhem was released in September 2011, featuring six bonus tracks.

 Critical reception

-Mayhem received unanimous critical acclaim similar to that of Love Tattoo.
+Mayhem received critical acclaim similar to that of Love Tattoo.
 Kevin Le Gendre of BBC Music described May as "an imperious, take-no-prisoners personality who can certainly electrify a tune with the tigerish yelps and whoops that run deep into the marrow of the blues", The Telegraph praised "the lyrical wit of the songs and a subtle variance in musical shading", and Caroline Sullivan of The Guardian highlighted the songs on the album, stating that "she [May] brings them to passionate, reverb-drenched life on an album that positions her as one of 2010's more interesting finds."